Laos Travel Guide: All things you need to know

-Closely related to Thai cuisine (in fact, many popular Thai dishes were influenced by Lao cuisine), Lao food share many of the same traditional dishes.
-The main sources of protein in Lao diet includes freshwater fish, pork, chicken, duck, water buffalo together with distinctive taste to fish sauce, chilli, lemongrass, lime juice or other herbs.
+Closely related to Thai cuisine (in fact, many popular Thai dishes were influenced by Lao cuisine), Lao food shares many of the same traditional dishes.
+The main sources of protein in the Lao diet include freshwater fish, pork, chicken, duck, water buffalo together with distinctive taste to fish sauce, chili, lemongrass, lime juice, or other herbs.
 A cooking class in Laos will definitely help you to learn more about the local cuisine.
-Alternatively, the below are lists of some Laos’ specialties that you should not miss.
+Alternatively, below are lists of some of Laos’ specialties that you should not miss.

 What to eat in Laos?

-- Jaew: One of the main staples of Laos food, referring the dipping sauces for every Laos dishes.
+- Jaew: One of the main staples of Laos food, referring to the dipping sauces for every Laos dish.
 It will be served with steamed fish, grilled meat, vegetables, and sticky rice.

-- Sticky rice: This is very popular and eaten at every meal, every time of the days in Laos.
-You can easily find this dish in a cone shaped woven basket or on skewers barbecuing over a grill on the streets.
-Sticky rice can be served together with grilled meat, fish dishes, salads or even omelets.
+- Sticky rice: This is very popular and eaten at every meal, every time of the day in Laos.
+You can easily find this dish in a cone-shaped woven basket or on skewers barbecuing over a grill on the streets.
+Sticky rice can be served together with grilled meat, fish dishes, salads, or even omelets.

-- Laap (or differently spelled as larp, lahp): This is signature dish of Laos which can be made with almost any meat (fish, chicken, pork, beef, buffalo or duck) mixed with sauce, vegetables and herbs.
+- Laap (or differently spelled as larp, lahp): This is the signature dish of Laos which can be made with almost any meat (fish, chicken, pork, beef, buffalo, or duck) mixed with sauce, vegetables, and herbs.
 There are different versions of cooked meat or raw (the locals can enjoy this way with drinks) but it is safer with cooked meat anyway.

 - Sai Oua: This is a tasty grilled pork sausage of Laos packed with herbs and spices, typically served with sticky rice.
 There is also another local sausage called Sai Oua Krouaille, a black spicy grilled buffalo sausage, that you can find in Luang Prabang.

 - Khao Piak Sen (Lao noodle soup): This staple can be easily found in almost every street corner of Laos.
-The dish includes flat rice noodles served with meat (beef, chicken, pork) with a handful of the greens and various vegetables.
-If following the local style, this bowl can go with a few innards such as heart, liver and tongue.
-For those who find quick meal but still tasty, this is right choice.
+The dish includes flat rice noodles served with meat (beef, chicken, pork) with a handful of greens and various vegetables.
+If following the local style, this bowl can go with a few innards such as heart, liver, and tongue.
+For those who find a quick meal but still tasty, this is the right choice.

 Where to eat in Laos?